Minetest-j45/discord_rpc/README.md

 (See [Customization](#customization) step 6)
 <br>

-> `smallimgtext`: The text you want to be displayed when hovering over the smaller image.
+> `small_img_text`: The text you want to be displayed when hovering over the smaller image.

 * Optional, even if you have a smaller image
 * Type: `string`